Noun: en·to·moph·a·gy | ˌen-tə-ˈmä-fə-jē

 Merriam-Webster defines entomophagy as: the practice of eating insects

 Maybe a better way to phrase it is “the practice of eating bugs” since it includes many arthropods beyond just insects.
-Spiders and scorpions (arachnids), centipedes (myriapods) and even shrimp and lobster (crustaceans) – which generally are not considered part of entomophagy.
+Spiders and scorpions (arachnids), centipedes (myriapods) and even shrimp and lobster (crustaceans).

 Here in the states, entomphagists are rare but worldwide over 80% of the countries include bugs in their diet.
 It can be the whole adult bug, the eggs, larvae or pupae.
 Our southern neighbor, Mexico, enjoys over 200 different kinds of bugs with ant larvae (escamole) being coveted similar to caviar.
 Worldwide, there are nearly 2,000 different insects enjoyed.